Groenbech96/DirectionsPoznan/workshop/WORKSHOP_GUIDE.md

 **Instructions**:
 1. Find the comment `// TODO: Set APIEndpoint text variable for request to 'enqueue' endpoint`
-2. Combine the base URL from `ConnectorSetup."Service URL"` with `enqueue`
+2. Combine the base URL from `ConnectorSetup."API Base URL"` with `enqueue`

 **Hint**: Use string concatenation